Abhiksahu3092/IIIT-bbsr-dummy/README.md

 # This clone website was built long ago but I just forgot to publish it onto github so I published it on github today.
 As this was built long ago, I have not worked on its responsiveness.
 Please visit the website only on desktop.
+This was also my first website that I built in college.